brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo.md

 ## References

 Even if you don't use `imgh` or anything like it, I hope this article has at least contributed to your understanding of Hugo's image processing prowess.
 Here are other selected articles about using Hugo for creating responsive images.
 I've listed them in order of their publish dates, oldest first.
-Note that even some which came *after* Hugo began allowing processing of images as global resources still referred erroneously to the earlier file-placement restrictions.
+Note that even some which came *after* Hugo began allowing processing of images as global resources still referred erroneously to Hugo's earlier file-placement restrictions.

 - Adam Wills, "[Responsive Images in Hugo](https://www.adamwills.io/blog/responsive-images-hugo/)" (2017-04-30).
 - Nils Norman Haukås, "[Hugo: How to add support for responsive images trough image processing and page bundles <3](https://nilsnh.no/2018/06/10/hugo-how-to-add-support-for-responsive-images-trough-image-processing-and-page-bundles-3/)" (2018-06-10).